simplehostingserverd/truckingweight/README.md

 ## 📄 License & Legal

-© 2025 Cosmo Exploit Group LLC.
+© 2025 Cargo Scale Pro.
 All Rights Reserved.

 **PROPRIETARY AND CONFIDENTIAL SOFTWARE**

-This Transportation Management System is proprietary software owned exclusively by Cosmo Exploit Group LLC.
+This Transportation Management System is proprietary software owned exclusively by Cargo Scale Pro.
 The source code, documentation, and all associated files contain confidential and proprietary information protected by intellectual property laws.

 **Restrictions:**